gematik/techblog/_posts/2025-11-28-fhir-path-in-demis-part1.markdown

 ### DEMIS notification example

-- DEMIS notifications can become quite long hence we only link to a example notification
+As DEMIS notification bundles can be quite large, we do not want to go beyond the scope of this blog.
+However, you can find an  [example](/assets/examples/2025-11-28-fhir-path-in-demis-CVDP-example.json) of a laboratory report on a SARS-CoV-2 pathogen here.
-- contain composition, patient, up to two practitioners, multiple organizations, pathogen detection, multiple observations and at least one specimen
+These reports consist of a composition, a patient, up to two practitioners, multiple organizations, pathogen detection, multiple observations and at least one specimen.

 ### Navigation and targeted selection

 These are some examples of FHIRPath expressions we use to navigate notifications or to find and return data.
-For context, you can look up the expressions in the [example file for a cvdp notification bundle](/assets/examples/2025-11-28-fhir-path-in-demis-CVDP-example.json)
+You can look up the expressions in the [example file](/assets/examples/2025-11-28-fhir-path-in-demis-CVDP-example.json) mentioned earlier.

 ```
 // Find LOINC-coded Observation for a specific test